AndroidDevGroup25/BudgetTracker/README.md

 **Required Must-have Stories**

+* Users can login to their accounts or sign up
 * Users can enter their expenses
 * Users can track their expenses
 * Users can see a visualization that analyzes how they’re spending money